earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 Likewise, when Earthstar libraries store documents internally, and send them over the network, they MAY add their own extra fields which MUST have names beginning with an underscore.

 In other words, during storage the extra fields are "owned" by the local peer that's doing the storage.
 During syncing, the fields are "owned" by the sending peer, and they are observed and removed by the receiving peer, which may in turn set its own extra fields before storing the document and/or before sending it again over the network.
 The content of extra fields MUST NOT propagate or spread across the network of peers except for the brief moment of a single transmission, before they are removed by the receiving peer.

+Extra fields are NOT included in the document's signature.

 > **Example of extra fields for syncing:**
 >